sandudorogan/iot-hub/Readme.md

 ```bash
 ./run.sh
 ```
-It'll initiate all of the assets.
+It'll initiate all of the internal assets.

 For subsequent runs, use:
 ```bash